By Kathryn E. Vinson, MS, CCRC

 A study released last month by Tufts University reveals that diet may have been a factor in 80,110 new cases of invasive cancers that were diagnosed in the US in 2015 alone.
 For a bit of perspective – that is 5.2% of all cases diagnosed that year.
-“This is comparable to the cancer burden associated with alcohol, which is 4 to 6 percent.
-Excessive body weight, meanwhile is associated with 7 to 8 percent of the cancer burden, and physical inactivity is associated with 2 to 3 percent,” according to Science Daily.
+Science Daily tells us that this compares to the cancer burden of 4-6% produced by alcohol consumption.
+Other statistics show that obesity is responsible for 7-8% of cancers, with a sedentary lifestyle attributable to 2-3%.

 Think about that – roughly 18 to 22 percent of invasive cancers diagnosed in 2015 were in someway under our control.

 Before anyone gets mad – I am not saying in any way – that cancer is your fault.
 The person that never consumed a single alcoholic beverage can still get liver cancer, and a vegetarian that never ate red meat can get colon cancer.
 But, the addition of these factors can increase the risk of developing these diseases.
 What I want to get across is that we do have power!